United Nations Human Rights Council: Complaint procedure

 The Chairman of the WGC screens complaints for admissibility.
 A complaint must be in writing, and cannot be anonymous.
 Examples provided by the UNHRC of cases that would be considered consistent patterns of gross human rights violations include alleged deterioration of human rights of people belonging to a minority, including forced evictions, racial segregation and substandard living conditions, and alleged degrading situation of prison conditions for both detainees and prison workers, resulting in violence and death of inmates.
-Individuals, groups, or NGOs can claim to be victims of humans rights violations or that have direct, reliable knowledge of such violations.
+Individuals, groups, or NGOs can claim to be victims of human rights violations or that have direct, reliable knowledge of such violations.

 Complaints can be regarding any state, regardless of whether it has ratified a particular treaty.
 Complaints are confidential and the UNHRC will only communicate with the complainant, unless it decides that the complaint will be addressed publicly.

 The interaction with the complainant and the UNHRC during the complaints procedure will be on an as-needed basis.
 UNHRC Resolution 5/1, paragraph 86, emphasizes that the procedure is victims-oriented.
 Paragraph 106 provides that the complaint procedure shall ensure that complainants are informed of the proceedings at the key stages.
 The WGC may request further information from complainants or a third party.

 Following the initial screening a request for information will be sent to the state concerned, which shall reply within three months of the request being made.
 WGS will then report to the UNHRC, which will usually be in the form of a draft resolution or decision on the situation referred to in the complaint.

 The UNHRC will decide on the measures to take in a confidential manner as needed, but this will occur at least once a year.
 As a general rule, the period of time between the transmission of the complaint to the state concerned and consideration by the UNHRC shall not exceed 24 months.
 Those individuals or groups who make a complaint should not publicly state the fact that they have submitted a complaint.